Pig (feral or wild)

-Feral pigs in Australia have a different appearance to domestic pigs.
 Feral pigs are smaller, leaner and more muscular than domestic pigs.
-Feral pigs have well developed shoulders and necks and smaller, shorter hindquarters than domestic pigs.
-Feral pig hair is more sparse, longer and coarser than domestic pigs.
+They also have well developed shoulders and necks and smaller, shorter hindquarters than domestic pigs.
+Feral pig hair is more sparse, longer and coarser than domestic pigs and black is the most common colour though they can also be rusty red and of mixed colours including white, light ginger, brown and white, brown with black spots, brindle and agouti (brown or black with a lighter tip).
+Sometimes piglets are marked with dark longitudinal stripes, which disappear as they grow older.
 Feral pigs also have longer, larger snouts and tusks, smaller ears and much narrower backs.
 The tails of feral pigs are usually straight with a bushy tip rather than curly as is the case with domestic pigs.

 Males and females differ in size and weight.
-Male feral pigs tend to be longer and taller than females, have larger heads, and are up to 10-20 kg heavier when one year old.
-The weight of an average adult female feral pig is 50-60 kg, with males usually weighing 80-100 kg.
-However this weight can vary with habitat conditions and exceptional animals have reached up to 260 kg.
+Male feral pigs tend to be longer and taller than females, have larger heads, and are up to 10 to 20kg heavier when one year old.
+The weight of an average adult female feral pig is 50 to 60kg, with males usually weighing 80 to 100kg.
+However this weight can vary with habitat conditions and exceptional animals have reached up to 260kg.

 Feral pigs restrict their activity to the cooler parts of the day at dawn and dusk and are primarily nocturnal.
 Feral pigs are shy animals and will avoid humans, making it easy to overlook their presence or drastically underestimate their numbers.

-Feral pigs have a defined home range and regularly make use of trails between areas they use which provide shelter, food and water supplies.
-Under normal conditions the home range of adult males is 10-50 sq km, dry sows 10–20 sq km and lactating sows have restricted ranges of less than 5 sq km.
-When a feral pig population has an adequate food supply it is unlikely individuals will travel more than 5 km outside that area except when mature crops are on offer.
+Feral pigs have a defined home range and regularly make use of trails between areas they use for shelter, food and water supplies.
+Under normal conditions the home range of adult males is 10 to 50 sq km, dry sows 10 to 20 sq km and lactating sows have restricted ranges of less than 5 sq km.
+When a feral pig population has an adequate food supply it is unlikely individuals will travel more than 5km outside that area except when mature crops are on offer.

 Mob size varies depending on the season and habitat.
-In forested areas a group of feral pigs will rarely exceed 12 members, while in more open country up to 40-50 pigs may form a herd.
-In times of drought, up to 100 feral pigs may gather around a single waterhole.
+In forested areas a group of feral pigs will rarely exceed 12 members, while in more open country up to 40 to 50 pigs may form a herd.

-Shelter is important for feral pigs, in particular, shade and protection from predators.
-Feral pigs prefer to live in moist environments that can provide a reliable and adequate food and water supply.
+Shelter is important for feral pigs as it provides them with shade and protection from predators.
+Feral pigs typically prefer to live in moist environments that can provide a reliable and adequate food and water supply.